macofallico/DisposableAirlines/README.md

   Pirep Prefiled : PARKED > IN USE
   Airborne       : IN USE > IN AIR
   Landing        : IN AIR > IN USE
-  Pirep Filed    : IN USE > PARKED
+  Pirep Filed    : IN USE > PARKED  *** Also Sends Out Discord Message if enabled / 01.JAN ***
 ```
-  (As of date, only SimBrief form of PhpVms supports state checks.)
+  (01.JAN: SimBrief form of PhpVms and vmsAcars supports state checks)
 * Fixed Aircraft Pireps card not showing latest accepted pireps
 * Switched from php/number_format to phpvms/money to avoid non-numeric string errors.
 * Also some minor fixes applied to other blades.